kevinrenskers/mixedcase.nl/README.md

 ## Publish

-I'm using [Semaphore](https://semaphoreci.com) to automatically deploy this website on any commit.
-You can also manually deploy:
+I'm using [Netlify](https://netflify.com) to automatically deploy this website on any commit.

-1. `make publish`